-- c. compliance with all applicable laws and regulations including responsibilities under the U.S. Endangered Species Act, the Canadian Species at Risk Act and other measures to protect wildlife habitat; - d. use of best management practices to protect water quality; - e. logging safety; - f. compliance with acceptable silviculture and utilization standards; - g. aesthetic management techniques employed where applicable; and - h. adherence to a management or harvest plan that is site specific and agreed to by the forest landowner.
+- 1. Participation in or support of SFI Implementation Committees to establish criteria for recognition of logger certification programs, where they exist, that include: - a. completion of SFI Implementation Committee recognized logger training programs and meeting continuing education requirements of the training program of key personnel; - b. independent in-the-forest verification of conformance with the logger certification program standards; - c. compliance with all applicable laws and regulations including responsibilities under the U.S. Endangered Species Act, the Canadian Species at Risk Act and other measures to protect wildlife habitat including Forest with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities); - d. use of best management practices to protect water quality; - e. adherence to a logging safety program; - f. compliance with acceptable silviculture and utilization standards; - g. aesthetic management techniques employed where applicable; and - h. adherence to a management or harvest plan that is site specific and agreed to by the forest landowner. - i. independent verification that each crew includes an individual who: - i. has completed the SFI Implementation Committee approved wood producer training program, - ii. is an owner of, employee of, or contracted by the wood producer, and - iii. has direct responsibility and is on-site regularly to consistently carry out the roles and responsibilities of the wood producer.

-Objective 12.
-Community Involvement and Landowner Outreach
+Objective 13.
+Community Involvement and Landowner Outreach.